Environmental, Social & Governance

 Cyber Liability Insurance Policy

-We maintains a cyber liability insurance policy that covers certain losses and liabilities arising from cyber-attacks and data breaches.
+We maintain a cyber liability insurance policy that covers certain losses and liabilities arising from cyber attacks and data breaches.
 Subject to its terms and limitations, our policy includes coverage for business interruption and other costs associated with a covered breach event such as forensic consultants, notice to affected individuals and certain defense and litigation proceedings.
 The coverage limits and self-insured retentions are reviewed on an annual basis.

 Board Oversight of Cybersecurity Matters

 The Audit Committee assumes primary responsibility at the board level for the monitoring and oversight of cybersecurity issues and risks related to information security.
-The Company regularly reports to the Audit Committee, typically on a quarterly basis, regarding information security and cybersecurity matters including the results of risk assessments and third party audits as well as the Company’s adoption of security enhancements to mitigate risk related to cybersecurity threats.
-See “Corporate Governance—Board’s Role in Risk Oversight.”
+The Company regularly reports to the Audit Committee, typically on a quarterly basis, regarding information security and cybersecurity matters, including the results of risk assessments and third-party audits as well as the Company’s adoption of security enhancements to mitigate risk related to cybersecurity threats.
+See “Corporate Governance—Board’s Role in Risk Oversight ” in our most recent proxy statement.
 Ms. Mitic, a member of our Audit Committee, has specific applicable experience that relates to the importance of information security around personal information of consumers.
-We believe that Ms. Mitic’s current experience at eBay, Inc. as well as her prior experience at Yahoo! and Facebook, is particularly relevant in relation to our Board’s review and monitoring of cybersecurity topics.
+We believe that Ms. Mitic’s prior experience at eBay Inc., Yahoo! and Facebook is particularly relevant in relation to our Board’s review and monitoring of cybersecurity topics.

 Investment Policy